marco-interact/colmap-mvp/README.md

 ---

-Built with ❤️ by the DoMapping team using modern web technologies and COLMAP 3D reconstruction.
+Built with ❤️ by the Colmap App team using modern web technologies and COLMAP 3D reconstruction.